alaakhaled-taha/Bow-and-Arrow-game/README.md

     Basics of game loop design

-    Working with Java FX for GUIs
+    Working with processing for GUIs

     Handling collision detection and simple physics